Zahed Sultan: Culture

 Sultan is "not afraid to express himself through drastically different means and mediums".
 In London, he has taken an interest "in creating a space for people who come from communities with marginalized voices to come together".
 He developed a residency program and multi-arts festival in 2019 called Haramacy to amplify Middle Eastern and South Asian voices in the city.
 Acting as a catalyst for cross-cultural engagement, Haramacy creates a safe space for artists to explore intersectional social systems (race, gender, class and ethnicity) that exist within their communities.
 Adding to its activities in 2020, Haramacy "is also organizing talks and a publication that dive deeper into the subjects tackled by the [residency] program and festival".
 On completion of the "bold collection of necessary stories ranging from LGBTQ+ topics to race, culture, and faith", Sultan signed the book to an international crowdfunded publishing company in the UK, Unbound.
 In 2022, the Haramacy book was released across the UK in physical bookstores and online as "a discourse highlighting the many internal faultlines, conflicts and contradictions of identity and community".
 In the same year Sultan created the publication, he founded COMMUN to bring his culture projects together under one umbrella "with an overarching theme of community-building, touching upon more than one sense at a time."
 In 2021, COMMUN introduced an affordable subscription service via their website; offering grants, courses, videos, and more to share their learnings and bring people closer to the personal stories and practices of BIPOC voices.

 Sultan also takes part in conferences to share his work and experiences with a wider audience.
 In 2016 Sultan was a panelist at the C/O Pop Festival in Cologne, Germany, discussing Cultural Entrepreneurship and how to learn from the creative music industry.
 In the same year, Sultan presented a performance talk at the Nuqat conference in Kuwait entitled The Institute of the Future.
 In 2017, Sultan presented a talk at the STEP Music Conference in Dubai on the inspiration behind his traditional pearl-diving music project, Hiwar.
 In 2019, Sultan travelled to Sydney, to participate on two panels at EMC, Middle East and North Africa's Electronic Revolution and Systemic Shift: Taking Sustainability from Buzz Word to Reality.
 In 2021, Sultan participated as a board member for the inaugural MDLBEAST XP music conference in Riyadh, Saudi Arabia and as a panelist on Music and Film: Exploring Beyond the Red Sea.
 In 2023, Sultan was a panelist at the English PEN Literary Salon at The London Book Fair's panel Creating a Writing Community in 2023 and discussed "some of the barriers and challenges writers face today, and how can they use their voices, experience and platforms to support others in their profession".

+In 2025, Sultan launched a website and Instagram account to exhibit the visual and professional archive of his late father, Ghazi Sultan (1941-2007), a Kuwaiti architect and urban planner who is regarded as one of the key figures in the modernization of the State of Kuwait.